AntoniaGocke/CCNV/README.md

 # CCNV
-R package for cumulative copy number variation plots
+The CCNV R package to generate cumulative copy number variation plots and respective segmentation data for furter analysis.

+## License
+This package is published under the CC-BY-4.0 license.